 WHAT WE DO

-Our mandate is to create awareness in rural areas, especially marginalized communities, about the need to regularly test their well water quality to ensure they have access to contaminant-free drinking water, to understand the link between contaminated water and illness and disease, and to learn about ways to protect and manage their water supplies.
+Our mandate is to create awareness in rural areas, especially marginalized communities, about the need to regularly test their well water quality, to understand the link between contaminated water and illness and disease, and to learn about ways to protect and manage their water supplies.

 Our main objectives at Rural Water Watch are